 - What factors are killing your concentration (and the secret to maximizing it)

 Steve is a former corporate banker and veteran entrepreneur.
 Steve grew up in Lansing, Michigan as the son of an autoworker.
 He went on to university and became the first college graduate and MBA in his family.
 His passion lies in building and scaling organizations through disciplined execution, direct-response marketing, and culture creation that leads to extraordinary client experiences.
 This book came from the solution to his own experience with stress and burnout while building a $100 million company and is a hopeful solution to others experiencing the same.

-Dr. John Meis: Hey welcome everybody to this episode of the double your production podcast.
-I'm Dr. John Meese and I'm here with my partner, Wendy Briggs.
+Dr. John Meis: Hey, welcome everybody to this episode of the Double Your Production Podcast.
+I'm Dr. John Meis and I'm here with my partner, Wendy Briggs.
 Hey Wendy.

 Wendy Briggs: Good to see everybody.

 Dr. John Meis: Good to see you too.
 We are so excited to have our guest on.
 So Steve Adams is has just recently started a company that is about human performance and Steve and I were in a learning group together, got to know each other.